 - Level 4 – Doors 401 and 417

 - Level 5 – Doors 501 and 517

 - Level 6 – Doors 601 and 617

 There is free wireless internet access throughout the Denver International Airport.
 To get online, simply:

 - Ensure that your wireless connection is turned on

 - Find the connect name, “-DEN Airport Free Wifi” and connect to it

 - You are now connected to the internet!

 ParkDIA: Close, Affordable Near Airport Parking in Denver

 If you will be flying out of the Denver International Airport and you’re looking for a convenient place to park your car, reserve your parking space with ParkDIA.
 We have 7,500 parking spaces available in our airport parking facility, so there is always one there when you need it.
-Choose from uncovered, covered, and valet parking options, and check out our airport parking rates and options online.
+Choose from uncovered or covered, parking spaces, and check out our airport parking rates and options online.
 We also offer car wash and detailing services to save you time while you’re away.
 Download our mobile app today to book your parking space ahead of time, locate shuttles, and more.